Norfolk & Western to Portsmouth - Norfolk Southern, Cincinnati District, Lake Division (Peavine) - Cincinnati Eastern Railroad

 The O&NW moved immediately to standard gauge the main line from Cincinnati to Portsmouth, completing the task in November 1887.
 The O&NW also temporarily shifted its western routing to use the Little Miami Railroad as a standard gauge entry into Cincinnati, since the CL&N was still narrow gauge.
 The trackage rights proved prohibitively expensive, and they resumed operations to the CL&N's Court Street Station after the CL&N added dual gauge tracks between Court Street and Idlewild.
 The O&NW became insolvent rather quickly, however, and it went into receivership on June 15, 1888.
 In February 1889, under receivership, the railroad completed five miles of the long-projected Gallipolis extension from Portsmouth to Sciotoville.
 The O&NW was sold on March 13, 1890, which was reorganized as the Cincinnati, Portsmouth & Virginia Railroad (CP&V) on June 24, 1891.
 The C&M was sold separately on May 5, 1890, however, the CP&V was unwilling to resume the lease on the line, but continued to operate over it informally.
 Fearing abandonment, Hillsboro formed the Hillsboro Railroad, which assumed the lease and began to operate over it as a short line.
 The CP&V completed all standard gauge conversions in 1894.

 In December 1900, the shareholders of the CP&V voted to purchase the C&M, but to allow the Hillsboro Railroad to continue to lease the line.
 In October 1901, the Norfolk & Western (N&W) merged with the C&M. The CP&V became the Cincinnati-Portsmouth segment of the N&W. The Hillsboro Railroad Company (former C&M) was purchased by the N&W on July 1, 1902, and it became the N&W Hillsboro branch.
+In 1947 the tracks were rerouted around a new gravel quarry at Plum Run east of Peebles.
+The tracks used to follow Beaver Pond and Jaybird Roads to approximately the confluence of Jaybird Branch and Scioto Brush Creeks.
+The rerouted track took a more northerly route along Portsmouth Road and OH-73.
 In 1982, the Norfolk & Western Railway consolidated with the Southern Railway to form the Norfolk Southern Corporation, and the railroad became the Norfolk Southern.
 The Hillsboro branch was still in operation as of 1984 however it has since been torn up.
+The N&W in general was always a strong coal hauler, but the twisty and slow Peavine was not well suited to long haul shipments, and as most industries switched away from coal, maintaining a connection through the rough terrain east of Peebles to Portsmouth and the declining coalfields to the east became untenable.
+The focus shifted to intermodal transfer of agricultural products and gravel.
+Nicknamed the Peavine due to its torturous hills and curvature, the line was closed to through traffic in 2003 east of Plum Run due to structural problems with the Scioto River bridge crossing and the aforementioned issues running through trains on such a lightweight and curvy route.

 Main Line Photographs from Norwood to Williamsburg